 For the grownups 21 and up, there is a lengthy drink menu including crafty moonshine, cocktails, wine, whiskey, draft, and bottled beer.
 If moonshine is your cup of tea, you can create your own flight.

-With the look of a 1920s electric company, The Edison delivers with food and ambiance.
-The only one of the restaurants at Disney Springs with a gothic-theme, The Edison offers classic American cuisine, live entertainment, and plenty of cocktails.
+With the look of a 1920s electric company, The Edison delivers food and ambiance.
+The only one of the restaurants at Disney Springs with a gothic theme, The Edison offers classic American cuisine, live entertainment, and plenty of cocktails.